Small Dog Age Chart

 Key Points

-- Small dogs often live 12-16 years or longer
+- Small dogs often live 12 to 16 years or longer

-- Dental care is especially important for small breeds
+- Dental care matters most in small breeds with crowded jaws

 Note: This information is for general guidance only.
 Individual pets may age differently based on genetics, diet, and health.
 Always consult your veterinarian for personalized advice.